What is Transcendental Meditation?

 TM is a natural and effective way for you to be more focussed, calm, rested and healthy, fulfilling the full potential of your mind and body.
 Learn more

-Our introductory talks provide an opportunity to find out more about how TM works, what its benefits are and how it is unique amongst meditation techniques.
-These talks are free and run for about one hour.
+Our Info Sessions provide an opportunity to find out more about how TM works, what are its benefits, and how it differs from other meditation techniques.

 About the founder

 Maharishi Mahesh Yogi brought TM from the Himalayas to the west in 1958.
 Since then over 6 million people have learned the technique all around the world.

 According to both the Australian CSIRO and American Heart Association (AHA), the TM technique is the only meditation technique that has been shown to effectively reduce high blood pressure.
 AHA research shows that this lowers the risk of heart disease (by up to 48%) and is associated with substantially reduced rates of death, heart attack and stroke.”

 Transcendental Meditation doesn’t focus on breathing or chanting, like other forms of meditation.
 Instead, it encourages a restful state of mind beyond thinking… A 2009 study found Transcendental Meditation helped alleviate stress in college students, while another found it helped reduce blood pressure, anxiety, depression and anger."